 The Bayan Khundii gold mineralization is associated with quartz adularia veins and breccias and is disseminated within the altered host rocks.
 Visible gold has been identified in several drill holes as irregularshaped grains, but the gold is generally fine grained.
 Drilling has intersected high gold grades (with up to 306.0 g/t gold over 1.0 metre intervals) within broad mineralized zones containing up to 131.0 metres of 3.9 g/t gold (including 80.0 metres of 6.0 g/t gold).

-A maiden resource estimate was published in September 2018 which outlined Measured and Indicated Resources of 17.8 Mt grading 1.0 g/t gold for 579 kozs of gold (0.2 g/t cut-off ).
-The Inferred Resource estimate is 3.7 Mt at 0.6 g/t gold for 225 kozs (0.2 g/t cut-off ).
+A maiden resource estimate was published in September 2018 which outlined Measured and Indicated Resources of 17.8 Mt grading 1.0 g/t gold for 579 kozs of gold (0.2 g/t cut-off).
+The Inferred Resource estimate is 12.7 Mt at 0.6 g/t gold for 225 kozs (0.2 g/t cut-off).
 Initial metallurgical test work has been positive with 91% to 99% gold recovery using gravity concentration and cyanidation methods.

-Erdene will incorporate the resource and metallurgical results into a Preliminary Economic Assessment of the Khundii Gold District which includes Bayan Khundii and the nearby Altan Nar project.
+The resource and metallurgical results were included in a Preliminary Economic Assessment for the Khundii Gold Project comprised of its Bayan Khundii and Altan Nar deposits.

 Erdene announced the start of a Pre-Feasibility Study and drilling program, results from which will be incorporated into an updated mineral resource estimate.